 Traffic flow is defined as the number of vehicles that pass by a point in a given time period.
-This value is usually expressed as an hourly rate - for example, you can observe a flow of 500 vehicles per hour on a highway.
+We usually express this value as an hourly rate - for example, you can observe a flow of 500 vehicles per hour on a highway.

-Traffic flow is usually measured by observing a road and noting down the number of vehicles passing you by.
+Traffic flow is usually measured by observing a road and noting the number of vehicles passing you.
 To convert this number into the hourly rate, you need to use the following equation:

-where n is the number of vehicles that passed by a point during the time frame t.
+where is the number of vehicles that passed by a point during the time frame .

 Traffic density formula

 Traffic density is a second fundamental characteristic of any road.
 It tells you how significant is the congestion of cars on the road.
-If the density reaches its maximum, the flow drops to zero, as a traffic jam is formed.
+If the density reaches its maximum, the flow drops to zero, forming a traffic jam.

-The density is measured as the number of vehicles m that occupy a segment of a road of a length L. To calculate it, simply divide these two values:
+We calculate density as the number of vehicles that occupy a segment of a road of a length .
+To calculate it, simply divide these two values: